telerik/ajax-docs/getting-started/first-steps.md

 * [.NET Framework 4.5 (or later)](https://dotnet.microsoft.com/download)

-The prerequisites above apply only to this article and guarantee that you can successfully complete the tutorial.
+>important The prerequisites above apply only to this article and guarantee that you can successfully complete the tutorial.
 For a complete list with all supported frameworks and development tools, see [System Requirements](https://www.telerik.com/aspnet-ajax/tech-sheets/system-requirements).

 ## Download the Controls